Excel Unprotect Workbook (Table of Contents)

 Introduction to Unprotect Excel Workbook

-When we unprotect a workbook, we allow access to edit and modify an excel workbook.
+When we unprotect a workbook, we allow access to edit and modify an Excel workbook.
 The workbook is protected before; that is why we are unprotecting it for sharing it with other users or employees of an organization.
-Excel workbook can be protected for all users or some specific users, depending on the requirement.
-A workbook can be protected at both the file and workbook levels.
-The two ways of protecting a workbook and unprotecting a workbook are mentioned below.
+Depending on your requirement, you can protect an Excel workbook for all users or specific users.
+You can protect a workbook at both the file and workbook levels.
+The two ways of protecting and unprotecting a workbook are as follows.

 Protecting an Excel Workbook

-- Protecting a workbook requires a password so that no one can tamper with the data.
-But if we want to unprotect it for someone, then we can either enter or clear the password.
+- Protecting a workbook requires a password so no one can tamper with the data.
+But if we want to unprotect it for someone, we can enter or clear the password.

 - Unprotecting a workbook can be done in another way.
-If we want users to share, delete, or hide a sheet from the workbook, we can just go to Review > Protect Workbook and enter a password to unprotect the workbook structure.
+If users want to share, delete, or hide a sheet from the workbook, we can just go to Review > Protect Workbook and enter a password to unprotect the workbook structure.

 There are some ways to protect a workbook, as mentioned below.

 We can encrypt it with a password to restrict users to open it.
-This is the best protection as Excel will always prompt for a password when someone tries to open the workbook.
-For that, we’ll go to File > Info > Protect Workbook > Encrypt with password as shown below.
+This is the best protection, as Excel always prompts a password when someone tries to open the workbook.
+We’ll go to File > Info > Protect Workbook > Encrypt with a password, as shown below.

 Now, it will ask to input a password.
 Enter a password and then press the Ok key.

-Now, every time a user tries to open, it will ask for a password to view the contents of the file.
+Every time a user tries to open it, it will ask for a password to view the file’s contents.

 2. Read-Only Access to a Workbook

 We can give only read-only access to the workbook for viewing the contents of the workbook.
-Then users can’t edit on it.
-For the same, we can go to File > Info > Protect Workbook > Always open read-only as shown below.
+Then users can’t edit it.
+For the same, we can go to File > Info > Protect Workbook > Always open read-only, as shown below.

 Now, anytime a user tries to open the file, he will get a warning that the author would like to open the file in read-only mode unless any edit is required.